D8-X/d8x-futures-node-sdk/doc/brokerTool.md

 ### brokerTool.getFeeForBrokerDesignation(poolSymbolName, [lots]) ⇒ <code>number</code>
 <p>Determine the exchange fee based on lots purchased by this broker.
-The final exchange fee paid by the broker is equal to maximum(brokerTool.getFeeForBrokerDesignation(poolSymbolName),  brokerTool.getFeeForBrokerVolume(poolSymbolName), brokerTool.getFeeForBrokerStake())</p>
+The final exchange fee that this broker can offer to traders that trade through him is equal to maximum(brokerTool.getFeeForBrokerDesignation(poolSymbolName),  brokerTool.getFeeForBrokerVolume(poolSymbolName), brokerTool.getFeeForBrokerStake())</p>

 **Kind**: instance method of [<code>BrokerTool</code>](#BrokerTool)